YunanLiii/Hamming-Project/README.md

 ## Important idea

 A basic Hamming code can correct one flipped bit.
-If two or more bits flip, the syndrome can point to the wrong position, so the final decoded message may be wrong.
+If two or more bits flip, the syndrome may point to the wrong position, so the final decoded message may be wrong.

 ## Compile